The OP4F Code

 The Amateur is Considerate.
 He never knowingly uses the air in such a way as to lessen the pleasure of others.

 The Amateur is Loyal.
-He offers his loyalty, encouragement and support to his fellow radio amateurs, his local club and the American Radio Relay League, through which Amateur Radio is represented.
+He offers his loyalty, encouragement and support to his fellow radio amateurs, his local club and the Belgium Radio Relay League, through which Amateur Radio is represented.

 The Amateur is Progressive.
 He keeps his station abreast of science.
 It is well built and efficient.
 His operating practice is above reproach.